-Calculate THD distortion convert percent to decibels dB signal percent voltage % vs converter damping THD+N - sengpielaudio Checker
+Calculate THD distortion convert percent % to decibels dB signal percent voltage % vs converter damping THD+N - sengpielaudio

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio

-Conversion of THD in dB to percentage and vice versa •
+Conversion of THD to dB and percentage and vice versa

 Distortion attenuation a in dB ← → Distortion factor k in %

-Nonlinear distortions are given as distortion attenuation in dB or as distortion factor k (THD) in percent.
+Nonlinear distortions are given as distortion attenuation ak in dB or as damping factor k (THD) in percent.

 Distortion attenuation a dB | Distortion factor THD (k) %